Mitul97/PIMA-Indian-Diabetes-Data-Analysis/README.md

 BMI: Body mass index (weight in kg/(height in m)2).

-DiabetesPedigreeFunction: iabetes pedigree function (a function which scores likelihood of diabetes based on family history).
+DiabetesPedigreeFunction: Diabetes pedigree function (a function which scores likelihood of diabetes based on family history).

 Age: No explanation needed.